microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Machine Learning.md

 ## Fundamentals

-* [Microsoft Azure AI Fundamentals](https://learn.microsoft.com/en-us/training/paths/get-started-with-artificial-intelligence-on-azure/) – A good overview of fundamental concepts for AI and ML on Azure, along with an intro to Azure Open AI
+* [Microsoft Azure AI Fundamentals](https://learn.microsoft.com/en-us/training/paths/get-started-with-artificial-intelligence-on-azure/) – A good overview of fundamental concepts for AI and ML on Azure, along with an intro to Azure OpenAI
 * [Azure Machine Learning Documentation](https://docs.microsoft.com/en-us/azure/machine-learning/) – Documentation for Azure ML, covering concepts such as how to train, deploy, and manage your ML models
 * [Introduction to Azure Machine Learning SDK V2 and CLI V2](https://www.youtube.com/watch?v=unbzStG3IVY&ab_channel=MicrosoftDeveloper) – Video describing the new V2 version of Azure ML, its features, and capabilities, along with a demo
 * [Automated Machine Learning Documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-automated-ml) – All about Azure ML's Automated ML service that enables no-code ML model training and deployment